amiralles/contest/README.md

 #### Wanna hack right away
-Just go to https://github.com/amiralles/intro_contest and take contest for a spin.
+Just go to https://github.com/amiralles/intro_contest and take Contest for a spin.

 #### Syntax Sugar
-If you like the lambda approach but also like to write as less code as possible, you can go with contest's syntax sugar.
+If you like the lambda approach but also like to write as little code as possible, you can go with the contest's syntax sugar.

 ```cs
 using _  = System.Action<Contest.Core.Runner>;